 \subsection{Why we did it}

-With the remarkable success of $2D$ computer vision models (specifically the Improved DDPM and its superiority to the GAN models \cite{nichol2021improved} \cite{dhariwal2021diffusion}) and the widespread availability of their pretrained version, it motivates to apply them to $1D$ time series.
-One of the ramifications of the processing of the data in $2D$ space is providing additional data augmentation techniques (flipping, rotation, mirroring, etc.), which are helpful specifically in classification tasks.
+With the remarkable success of $2D$ computer vision models, specifically the Improved DDPM and its superiority to the GAN models \cite{nichol2021improved} \cite{dhariwal2021diffusion}) and the widespread availability of their pretrained version, it makes sense to apply them to $1D$ time series.
+One of the benefits of the processing of the data in $2D$ space is providing additional data augmentation techniques (such as flipping, rotation, and mirroring), which are helpful specifically in classification tasks.